jalieven/huwee/README.md

 Since the Hue lights don't retain their scene settings between hardware switches Huwee can run cron jobs to set different scenes according to the hour.
-This way you can still use the hardware switch without losing the scene settingss.
+This way you can still use the hardware switch without losing the scene settings.
 It was initially conceived to make the lights follow a gradient over time (white-blue light in the morning, dim red light before sleep) to optimize the sleep related hormone melatonin.